 As with the climbing harness adjusted to your waist, to wear a climbing helmet it has to fit perfectly on your head, because even if you choose a one size fits all helmet, make sure that:

 The helmet is not too small: your head should fit correctly in the helmet, because if it is too small, you will really be uncomfortable and the effectiveness of the helmet will be diminished with a lack of protection on the neck.

-The helmet is too big: it doesn't fit well on your head, even if you adjust it tightly.
+The helmet is not too big: it doesn't fit well on your head, even if you adjust it tightly.